ribalnasr/ng-flamelink/projects/ng-flamelink/README.md

 ##### Note:

-If needed, The AngularFirestore service could be accessed from within the FLContent service as below:
+If needed, The AngularFireAuth service could be accessed from within the FLUsers service as below:
 ```
 	constructor(
-		private content: FLContent
+		private users: FLUsers
 	) {
-		const contentCollection = this.content.firestore.collection('fl_content');
+		this.users.fireAuth.auth.signInWithEmailAndPassword('name@email.com', 'password');
 	}
 ```